avisionary/autocomplete_feature/README.md

 ### By: Avi Arora, Raghav Sharma, Tahera Ahmed, Sonali Pednekar

 ## Usage
-This model has been deployed and can be explored further at : https://avisionary-autocomplete-feature-app-nlp-u649hs.streamlit.app/
+This model has been deployed and can be explored further at : <br>
+https://avisionary-autocomplete-feature-app-nlp-u649hs.streamlit.app/

 ## Introduction